Online Tutoring vs. In-Person Tutoring: Which One Is Better for Your Child?

 Let’s dive into the pros and cons of online tutoring versus in-person tutoring so that you can get your child’s learning experience [and grades] back on track.

-When Should You Choose In-Person Tutoring?
+When Should You Choose In-Person Support?

 Home-Court Learning Advantage

+One of the biggest advantages to in-person tutoring sessions is that the tutor works with your child in your home.
+It has been shown that working in familiar surroundings may improve their learning experience even more.
 If an in-person tutor comes to your home, that can give your child a home-court learning advantage.
 Think about it this way.
 The other 22 kids your child learns with at school won’t be around.
 Home is quieter, too.
 And it’s familiar to them.

 While there are several benefits of tutoring at home, one stands out above the rest—home is a safe space.
 When a child learns in a safe space, they’re more likely to relax and focus on the lesson.

-Online TutoringWhen Should You Choose Online Tutoring?
+When Should You Choose Online Tutoring?

-Scheduling an online tutoring session is far more convenient than an in-person tutoring session.
+Scheduling an online tutoring session is far more accessible than an in-person tutoring session.
 Most online tutors have very flexible schedules for their classes.
-That’s because many tutors are location-independent, so they can log in from anywhere, anytime they want–no commute necessary.
+As a result, you may have more tutoring time slots available.

 Possible Downsides to Online Tutoring

-Lack of Personal Approach
+Personal Approach

 Online or In-Person Tutoring is Not a One-Size-Fits-All